-Which U.S. Cities Require a Moving Permit and How to Get One
+Which U.S. Cities Require a Moving Permit

 Moving is anything but easy.
 In fact, more often than not, it’s tedious, stressful, and downright exhausting.
 What is also important to know is that if you’re moving in some U.S. cities, you don’t want to make the mistake of forgetting a moving permit.
 From booking a moving company to finding time to pack — and the millions of other moving logistics we’ll refrain from mentioning — there’s a lot that goes into planning a move.
 Now, imagine going through all that work, driving or flying to your new home, and then finding out that you need a moving permit!

 Washington, D.C.
 Metro Area